OverwatchSecurity/docs/getting_started.md

 ### The Device List

-You can see a list of all devices registered under your account along with a summary of their current status in our [devices page](https://app.overwatchsec.com/devices).
+You can see a list of all devices registered under your account along with a summary of their current status in your [devices page](https://app.overwatchsec.com/devices).

 ### The Device View